rolandoman/Humidor/HCH_STABLE_290421/README.md

 run: bash UPLOAD.sh

-This version expands on 100818
-Menus restored after strange variable corruption with runMode variable seems to be stable now after more rigorous checking
+This version is the second in the expansion using Mega 2560 to increase capabilities!